Atlético Madrid: Supporters

+Frente Atlético is an ultra group of Club Atlético de Madrid founded with that name in 1982.
+They had around 2,500 members in 2014, one of the largest ultra groups in Spanish football.
+That same year, Atlético Madrid expelled Frente Atlético and prohibited the display of its symbols in the stadium.

+FA are friends with Ruch Chorzow, Roma, Fortuna Düsseldorf, Catanzaro and Sporting Gijón.

+They also have a great rivalry with the ultras of Real Madrid, Sevilla, Espanyol, Valencia, Rayo Vallecano, Deportivo, Celta, Real Sociedad, Athletic, Osasuna, Alavés, Zaragoza, Malaga, Valladolid, Oviedo, Porto, Sporting Lisbon, Benfica, Lazio and Marseille.
+They also have bad relations and constant incidents with a former section of the group called Suburbios Firm.

-Celebrities Joaquín Sabina, Belén Esteban, Birgitte V. Gade, Leiva, Álvaro Bautista, Omar Hittini, Ana Rosa Quintana, Javier Bardem, Sara Carbonero, Pablo Iglesias Turrión, El Langui, Pedro Sánchez, Luis de Guindos, Rosendo Mercado, José Tomás, Cayetano Martínez de Irujo, David Muñoz, Will Smith, Harrison Ford, Halle Berry, Tom Cruise, Matt Damon, Vin Diesel, Charlize Theron and Karl-Anthony Towns are all fans of the club.
+Celebrities Joaquín Sabina, Belén Esteban, Birgitte V. Gade, Leiva, Álvaro Bautista, Omar Hittini, Ana Rosa Quintana, Javier Bardem, Sara Carbonero, Pablo Iglesias Turrión, El Langui, Pedro Sánchez, Luis de Guindos, Rosendo Mercado, José Tomás, Cayetano Martínez de Irujo, David Muñoz, Will Smith, Harrison Ford, Halle Berry, Tom Cruise, Matt Damon, Vin Diesel, Travis Kelce, Patrick Mahomes, Charlize Theron and Karl-Anthony Towns are all fans of the club.
 Atlético is also supported by King Felipe VI, who became Honorary President of the club in 2003.

+Atlético Madrid became one of the most popular sports clubs in the world with a large international fanbase.
+As of 1 January 2025, Atlético ranked 16th place in the top 20 most popular sports clubs on Instagram in the world:

 Notable players

-Koke holds the club's official appearance record, wearing the Atlético shirt in 554 matches since 2009, while Adrián Escudero has the record for most goals in La Liga with 150.
+Koke has worn the Atlético shirt in more than 690 matches since 2009, while Antoine Griezmann has the club's record for most goals with 203.
 João Félix is the club's most expensive signing at €126 million, and at €120 million Antoine Griezmann is the club's biggest sale.